 A 'day of rest in my eyes' very much depends on what you are doing, where you are, who you are with and whether you enjoy it!

-I was up until 11.30pm last night completing an assignment for my marketing course, with only two more assignments to hand in by the beginning of September, despite feeling under pressure to get them finished in time, I think I am doing quite well time wise!
+I was up until 11.30 pm last night, completing an assignment for my marketing course.
+I now only have two more assignments to hand in by the beginning of September and despite feeling under pressure to get them finished in time, I think I am doing quite well time wise!

 The pigs (Berkshire weaners that are growing like there is no tomorrow!) are already squealing in anticipation of their breakfast and greet me with grunts of delight as I feed them.
 They seem to have cleared their woodland run of most of the forage at their height already, so I will let them have a run in the paddock later.
 I made a wallow for them yesterday and by the look of their mud caked bodies they have made the most of it!

 After putting on Freddie the horses fly mask and feeding the cats and dogs, I settle down with a cup of tea and my trusty laptop (or my 'comforter' as Pat calls it!) to catch up on some work emails and to raise some invoices for next months bee keeping for beginners course'.'

 Pat has some customers come up to choose chickens this morning, but he is already up and outside checking the little mating hives that he has strategically placed around the smallholding.
 He has been studying for this little project for some time now and to be honest I am astonished at how well he has done with it!
 3 out of 4 of these little white nucs already contain mated Queens which he is planning on introducing to Queenless hives later today.

 My lovely husband never ceases to amaze and inspire me; despite his day job, his number of projects that he always has on the go, our running of the smallholding business and looking after the animals here, he still manages to find the time to study and build on his knowledge of bees.